 This form will be retained by the school together with any supporting evidence.
-School Name: Greater Shepparton Secondary College Please complete details below/.
-VCAA School Code: Student Name: Student Number: Date of Application Details of application: Assessment Task [please tick appropriate box(s)] SAC SAT VCAL Other Unit 1 Unit 2 Unit 3 Unit 4 I am applying for: Rescheduling of assessment task.
+School Name: Greater Shepparton Secondary College Please complete details below.
+Student Name: Number: Date of Application Student Details of application: Assessment Task [please tick appropriate box(s)] SAC SAT Other Unit 1 Unit 2 Unit 3 Unit 4 I am applying for: Rescheduling of assessment task.
 Additional time to complete work/task.
 Use of an aide.
 Use of technology to complete or present work.
 Reason for requesting any of the above:

--

-Checklist of supporting docu ments provided.
+Checklist of supporting documents provided.

-Student signed stater

-Qualified medical pra

-Psychologist report /

-Other reports / letters (if necessary)

-Period covered by the applic cation , from/// to//

-List studies applying for:

-tudy Name /Assessment Task Applying for (see above) Teachers signature to confirm

-Without suitable documenta tion, a student will receive an NA A for the assessment.

-Student Signature: Date:

-Year Level:

-House Leader Signature: Date:
+Student signed statement of reasons for application.
+Qualified medical pra Qualified medical practitioner report / letter Psychologist report / Psychologist report / letter (if necessary) Other reports / letter Other reports / letters (if necessary) Period covered by the application, from/ to// List studies applying for: Study Name /Assessment Task Applying for (see above) Teachers signature to confirm Without suitable documentation, a student will receive an NA for the assessment.
+Student Signature: Date: Year Level: House Leader Signature: Date:

-APPENDIX I: DRVING TO SCHOOL -REQUEST FORM
+APPENDIX H: DRVING TO SCHOOL - REQUEST FORM